 “Mrs. Baker,” the same voice said, this time more urgently, “I’m going to preface this by saying Penny is absolutely fine and in no trouble, but for the safety of the other students I had to release her over to the police department for safe-keeping.
 She just left with sargeant Bard and was doing fine and will be completely safe with him, but you’ll want to head over to the station to pick her up instead of at school.”

 I jerked the car violently to make a turn last minute, missing a few words of the voicemail in exchange for not missing 38th street, which meant I’d be at the police station at least a few minutes earlier than if I’d missed the turn.
 I was still a good twenty or twenty-five minutes away, but a couple minutes shaved off would hopefully mean less stress for Penny.

 “ — can talk about it whenever you call, but nobody here really knows what is going on.
-Again, I’m sorry we couldn’t keep her here, but after the second fire I had to call the police.
+Again, I’m sorry we couldn’t keep her here, but after the second fire— incident, after the second incident— I had to call the police.
 If you have any questions, I’m here to help.
 Good luck.”

 By this time my thoughts were racing faster than I was and I released the deathgrip I had unintentionally placed on the steering wheel, muttering to myself incomprehensible bits and pieces repeated from the voicemail, trying to make sense of why Penny would need to be taken in and why or how the other students’ safety had been threatened.